 Can a dog sniff too much?

-Observe your dog, in which kind of situations is he sniffing?
-Does it look like he’s using is as a way to avoid stress?
+The first step is to observe your dog to find out in which situations he is sniffing.
+Does it look like he’s using it as a way to avoid stress?

-If so, try to meet him half way.
-For instance, keep a good distance to strangers if he’s afraid of them.
+If so, try to meet him halfway.
+For instance, keep a good distance from strangers if he’s afraid of them.

 In case your pup just loves to get a good whiff on your walks, it’s completely fine if he’s sniffing throughout your entire walk.
-It can be annoying though, so I’ll show you how to limit in further down below.
+It can be annoying though, so I’ll show you how to keep it in check further down.

 Is sniffing good for dogs?

 Yes, sniffing is definitely good for dogs.
-It’s basically mental stimulation for free which is great because it tires your dog out much faster than physical exercise.
+It’s basically effortless mental stimulation, which is great because it tires your dog out much faster than physical exercise.

 This is particularly useful for hyperactive dogs.
 Because if you simply do physical exercise, you’ll only build up their stamina.
 That’s great if you want to take them hiking.
-But if you just want to have a relaxed pooch once you’re home, physical exercise alone isn’t gonna cut it!
+But if you just want to have a relaxed pooch once you’re home, physical exercise alone just won’t cut it!

-This is why I highly recommend to also provide some mental exercise for your dog.
+This is why I always highly recommend dog owners to provide some mental exercise for their dog.

 As you can see in these 21 fun things to do with your dog at home, sniffing games are just perfect!

 Even easier than that, which is also my preferred way, is to simply let him sniff on walks.
-This is almost a guarantee for a chilled dog!
+This is almost a guarantee for a happy, chill dog!

 I’ll show you how to let him sniff to a reasonable extent in just a second.